Santa Barbara with Kids: 11 Top Things to Do

 Written by Karen Hastings

 Soaked in year-round sunshine, Santa Barbara is a wonderland for wiggly kids.
-Nature scores top billing here, and children of all ages will find a range of exhilarating outdoor adventures, from whale watching cruises and harbor seal sanctuaries to action-packed playgrounds, calm beaches, surf breaks, and beachfront bike paths.
+Nature scores top billing here, and children of all ages will find a range of exhilarating things to do outdoors, from whale-watching cruises and harbor seal sanctuaries to action-packed playgrounds, calm beaches, surf breaks, and beachfront bike paths.

-The city is also home to a fantastic zoo, where kids can hand-feed giraffes and come face to face with western lowland gorillas.
-For a small-town, Santa Barbara also features an impressive medley of museums, including an excellent natural history museum, a maritime museum, and sea center.
+The city is also home to a fantastic zoo, where kids can hand-feed giraffes, come face to face with western lowland gorillas, and take a walkabout through the Australian outback.
+Santa Barbara also features an impressive medley of museums, including an excellent natural history museum, a maritime museum, and a sea center.

 Plan your Santa Barbara family vacation with our list of the top things to do in Santa Barbara with kids.